Off-Season in Aravaipa Canyon: Fall Colors & Solitude

 I was trepidatious about a late November hike in Aravaipa Canyon because it requires crossing the creek many times or even hiking in it.
 Nice in summer or early fall but chilly later in the year.

-Perhaps others agreed: we saw only a few people during our four day out-and-back hike in this popular canyon—though the reservation site showed almost all 50 “access permits” were filled!
+Perhaps others agreed: we saw only a few people during our four-day out-and-back hike in this popular canyon—though the reservation site showed almost all 50 “access permits” were filled!

-Slosh Through Riparian Paradise Ends AbruptlyLate morning sun warmed the canyon and the hike up the creek was pleasant—although slow.
+Slosh Through Riparian Paradise Ends AbruptlyAs late morning sun warmed the canyon, hike up the creek was pleasant—although slow.
 We crossed the creek many times; in narrow sections we sloshed down the channel with steep cliffs on either side.

-Hikers had forged “social trails” along sandbars and along benches although willows or other vegetation often blocked routes forcing reroutes and sometimes crawling over downed logs.
+Hikers had forged “social trails” along sandbars and benches, although willows or other vegetation often blocked routes (forcing reroutes and sometimes crawling over downed logs).

 We met a few backpackers—most wearing regular hiking boots with long pants rolled up.
 We passed two tents in a grassy area with backpacks and gear strewn around.
 Later we met the tent owners lounging in the sun, done hiking for the day.